SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/04-02-01-Microsoft-Azure-CLI-Tools-Powershell.md

 categories: [command-line, powershell]
 ---

-# Windows Azure CLI Tools <small>(PowerShell 0.6.18)</small>
+# Microsoft Azure CLI Tools <small>(PowerShell 0.6.18)</small>

-The Windows Azure PowerShell Cmdlets enable the power of the Windows Azure Management Portal straight from the PowerShell command window.
-This guide details the command line operations for interacting with Windows Azure Web Sites.
+The Microsoft Azure PowerShell Cmdlets enable the power of the Microsoft Azure Management Portal straight from the PowerShell command window.
+This guide details the command line operations for interacting with Microsoft Azure Web Sites.

 {% include html-cli-powershell-install.md %}